Understanding High Blood Pressure: Risks and Control

 Controlling high blood pressure

 Normal blood pressure is less than 120/80.
 Knowing your blood pressure and remembering to check it regularly can help save your life.
 Choosing healthier, heart-conscious foods, maintaining a healthy weight, getting up and staying active, and managing your stress are great ways to help keep your blood pressure at the level it should be.
-Learn more about what you can do to help control your blood pressure.

 High blood pressure: how to make control your goal